Ultimate Guide to Gorilla Trekking in Volcanoes National Park Rwanda

-Planning for gorilla trekking Rwanda tours to Volcanoes National Park?
+Planning for Rwanda gorilla tours to Volcanoes National Park?
 Gorilla trekking in Volcanoes National Park is quite unique due to its mountainous and bamboo terrain.
 Volcanoes National Park Rwanda is located in the Musanze District of Rwanda.
 It boasts being the home to the mountain gorillas in Rwanda and five of the eight Virunga Volcanic Mountains.
 It is situated within the Albertine Rift Valley, which is part of the Great East African Rift Valley.

 The trek can be easy or difficult depending on the location of the gorilla family you are trekking, as some families are easy to find while others are hard to trek because they live on higher elevations.